 Happy Nevada Day!

-Happy Nevada Day!
-Today, we celebrate the state’s 154th birthday with a parade in Carson City, an extra day off work for thousands of Nevadans and — as usual this time of year — beautiful weather.
-Arriving on the last Friday in October, Nevada Day officially commemorates Nevada’s admission as a state into the union on October 31st, 1864.
-So, enjoy the celebration this weekend, but be sure to take a moment to reflect on the values and the freedoms that made the Silver Sate such a remarkable place to live.
+Today is Nevada Day, the “largest” statehood celebration in the nation (perhaps because no other state apparently came up with such a get-off-work excuse).
+Arriving on the last Friday in October, it officially commemorates Nevada’s admission as a state into the union on October 31st, 1864.
+As you celebrate our 153rd anniversary of statehood, be sure to take a moment to reflect on the values and the freedoms that made the Silver Sate such a remarkable place to live.
 Happy Nevada Day!